The Intellectual Property Review: Brazil

 ii Requirements for jurisdiction and venue

-Infringement actions must be filed before state courts, as the BPTO does not participate in such proceedings, whereas the nullity actions are heard by federal courts.
+Infringement actions must be filed before state courts, as the BPTO does not participate in these proceedings, whereas the nullity actions are heard by federal courts.
 This is because the BPTO is automatically a party to all nullity actions, and whenever a government agency is a party to a lawsuit, the action must be filed before federal courts.

 The entry level (first instance) of the Federal Court of Rio de Janeiro has four courts specialising in intellectual property.
 At the appeal level, the Regional Federal Court of the Second Region, with jurisdiction over the states of Rio de Janeiro and Espirito Santo, has two specialist panels for intellectual property.

-As for the civil proceedings, the injured party may file a lawsuit seeking the cessation of the infringing act, coupled with a claim for damages.
+As for civil proceedings, the injured party may file a lawsuit seeking the cessation of the infringing act, coupled with a claim for damages.
 The lawsuit may also include an ex parte preliminary injunction request, with a view to immediate cessation of the harmful conduct until a decision on the merits is rendered, subject to specific requirements of the Civil Procedure Code (CPC).
 In order to obtain a preliminary injunction, the plaintiff must demonstrate a prima facie good case (i.e., that there is a likelihood of success on the merits of the case, and that delay in granting the relief sought would be likely to give rise to harm that is irreparable or very difficult to redress).

 The plaintiff may also seek the imposition of a daily penalty for failure to abide by the preliminary injunction.
 If the interim relief sought is granted, the defendant will be restrained from practising the infringing act pending a final and definitive ruling on the substantive lawsuit.
-In some circumstances, a court will only grant interim injunctive relief if the petitioner posts a bond or a fiduciary guarantee to cover any losses incurred by the respondent.
+In some circumstances, a court will grant interim injunctive relief only if the petitioner posts a bond or a fiduciary guarantee to cover any losses incurred by the respondent.

 iii Obtaining relevant evidence of infringement and discovery